Diocese of Jefferson City: 1800 to 1900

 In 1803, with the signing of the Louisiana Purchase, the United States took control from France of a vast area of the continent, including Missouri.
-Pope Pius VII in 1815 named Reverend Louis Dubourg from the Diocese of Baltimore as the first bishop of the Louisiana and the Two Floridas.
+Pope Pius VII in 1815 named Louis Dubourg as the first bishop of the Louisiana and the Two Floridas.
 Due to concerns about his personal safety in New Orleans, DuBourg chose the City of St. Louis as his episcopal see.

 On July 18, 1826, Pope Leo XII divided up the Diocese of Louisiana and the Two Floridas.
 One of the new dioceses was the Diocese of St. Louis, which included Missouri along with vast areas of the American Midwest and Great Plains Because of its size, the diocese was often referred to as the Rome of the West.
 The Jefferson City region would remain part of this diocese and others for the next 130 years.

 The first German-language parish west of the Mississippi River, St. Joseph was founded in Westphalia, Missouri, in 1835.
 In Jefferson City, St. Peter's, the first Catholic church in that city, was dedicated in 1846.
 St. Patrick's Parish was founded in 1862 in Rolla, Missouri, to minister to the Irish Catholic railroad workers there.